clarizalooktech/cdk-ecs-fargate-example/README.md

 ### File structure

-`/lib/ecs-construct-example-stack.ts` where the defined our stack
+`/lib/ecs-construct-example-stack.ts` where the defined stack is located

 #### Useful commands